 Safety is a crucial aspect when it comes to mobile applications.
 In this competitive marketplace, a startup should concentrate on developing a secure app.
 Moreover, if the app is easy to maintain then it’s a boon indeed.

-If you want to hire iOS developers to develop Native apps, Objective C and Swift are the only choices.
+If you want to hire iOS developers to develop Native apps, Objective C and Swift programming language are the only choices.
 As per a survey from Stack Overflow, Objective C developers are the highest paid ones followed by Swift developers.
 Here’s is the list:

-Swift is a very organized & well designed programming language from Apple.
+Swift is a very organized & well-designed programming language from Apple.
 It is faster than Objective C, offers unified memory management, it’s intuitive, clean and expressive which allows you to express the intent of the code without the language getting in the way.
 This is for certain that this language is not going anywhere in the near future at all.

-One of the most important factors for any programming language is the developers.
+One of the most important factors for the success of any programming language is the developers.
 Developers focus on and embrace the modern technologies in order to make the development environment fun and engaging to retain top talent.
 According to a 2016 study in Stack Overflow, Swift is one of the most-loved language, receiving votes from 72.1 % of developers.
-Also, swift has a large developer community which makes it more supportive and interesting for startup development.
+Also, swift has a large developer community which makes it more supportive and interesting for startup app development.

 Watch this video to know more about Objective C vs Swift more:

 In the competitive business environment where time is a deciding factor for startups, it is a major decision to take whether they want to switch to a new programming language or not.
 However, if you/ your iOS developers are already using Objective C, then you have a head-start and don’t need to learn an entirely different language as the learning curve towards swift app development will be easy.